-In this section, we use a tool to predict the TCP variant from passive measurements of TCP traffic patterns, and this prediction is used as input to the passive OS fingerprinting method presented above.
+Based on emulated traffic: In this section, we use a tool to predict the TCP variant from passive measurements of TCP traffic patterns, and this prediction is used as input to the OS fingerprinting method presented above.
 The experimental results of both techniques are presented in Table XI.

-B. Comparison of Results with a Predicted TCP Variant

-Results with emulated data and a passive prediction of the TCP variant as shown in Table XI gives an accuracy of 91.2% on average, which comes pretty close to the accuracy of 95.3% obtained on emulated traffic with the TCP-variant given by the Oracle.
-Intuitively, when we do learning based on the TCP variant prediction, the OS classification accuracy must be lower than the Oracle-given TCP variant.
+Comparison of results with a predicted TCP variant: Results with emulated data and a passive prediction of the TCP variant as shown in Table XI reveal an accuracy of 91.2% on average, which comes pretty close to the accuracy of 95.3% obtained on emulated traffic with the TCP-variant given by the Oracle.
+Intuitively, when we perform learning based on the TCP variant prediction, the OS classification accuracy must be lower than the Oracle-given TCP variant.
 But the question is how close can we get to the idealistic scenario of having an Oracle.
 Our results show that using our tool for TCP variant prediction from passive measurements gives reasonably good OS fingerprinting accuracies that come close to the results obtained by using the Oracle-given TCP variant.
-Even
+Even though the performance results with the TCP variant passively predicted by our deep learning-based tool are slightly lower as compared to the TCP variant given by an idealistic Oracle, our performance results of using our tool are reasonably competitive.